 Dental erosion is an outcome resulting from the dissolution of dental hard tissue by either intrinsic or extrinsic acids that are not of biological origin.

 Abrasion is a form of physical wear that is the result of mechanical interactions, such as tooth brushing or repetitive contact of a foreign object, with opposing tooth surfaces.

 Clinically, ETW is often associated with a combination of tooth wear processes, with dental erosion being the most common component.
 In addition, dental hygiene habits, such as brushing with a hard-bristled toothbrush or brushing too soon after taking in acid-containing food or beverages, can have an impact on tooth wear.
 Excessive tooth brushing can also remove significant portions of the acquired dental pellicle.
 Pellicle serves as a natural protection against both erosive acids and frictional wear.
 When teeth are brushed directly before eating or drinking, the thickness of the pellicle, and therefore its ability to protect exposed tooth surfaces, is reduced.
 Soon after brushing, the pellicle begins to be restored.
-Many dental professionals now suggest waiting for 1-2 hours after brushing before consuming acid-containing foods and beverages,11 giving the pellicle sufficient time to regain a reasonable level of defense.
+Many dental professionals now suggest waiting for 1-2 hours after brushing before consuming acid-containing foods and beverages,15 giving the pellicle sufficient time to regain a reasonable level of defense.

 It is not unreasonable to surmise that the increasing life expectancy, coupled with maintaining a healthier lifestyle involving a more acidic diet, may well lead to more and more cases of dental erosion.
 That is, of course, unless we put preventative measures in place to help address these concerns before significant damage is caused.
-As a start, dental professionals need to be far more proactive at looking for erosion, particularly at the earliest stages of the condition, and recommending the use of products that have been demonstrated to be effective at helping to prevent its initiation and progression.
+Dental professionals need to be far more proactive at looking for erosion, particularly at the earliest stages of the condition, and recommending the use of products that have been demonstrated to be effective at helping to prevent its initiation and progression.